So we did *sometimes* go where the signs *sometimes* said Notice: Maybe You Shouldn’t.

 Two Memory Highlights:

 Firstly, the rivers – stunning!
-The Chobe, Zambezi, Kafue, Luangwa, Shire, the Zambezi again (at Tete it’s wi-i-ide and beautiful), the Save and the Limpopo rivers were all magnificent and welcome and we stopped and stared.
-South Africa has some lovely rivers, but these were wider, swifter-flowing and clearer.
+The Limpopo, Chobe, Zambezi, Kafue, Luangwa, Shire, the Zambezi again (at Tete it’s wi-i-ide and beautiful), the Save and the Limpopo again, were all magnificent and welcome and we stopped and stared.
+South Africa has some lovely rivers, but these seemed wider, swifter-flowing and often clearer.
+I love rivers.

-Secondly. the friendly people.
-Everywhere we went we were helped and fussed over and we heard laughter and “No Problem!”, and quite often: “Are these your children?”
+Secondly, the friendly people.
+Everywhere we went we were helped and fussed over and we heard laughter and “No Problem!”, and quite often, as in SA: “Are these your children?”
+I love people.

 Duration: Five 3-night stays; Three 2-night stays; Eleven 1-night stands;